.

 Step 2: Choose the Right Members

-• Technical Expert: An IT professional who understands the technical requirements and can liaise with laboratory information system vendors on technical matters.
+Technical Expert: An IT professional who understands the technical requirements and can liaise with laboratory information system vendors on technical matters.

-Choose Innovation Over Status Quo
+Choose Innovation Over the Status Quo

-By steering the committee toward embracing modern technologies and forward-thinking solutions, a strong leader can transform the LIS system selection process.
-The result is not just the adoption of a new lab information system, but a strategic move that positions the organization at the forefront of technological progress.
+Breaking this cycle requires a champion within the committee who is willing to challenge conventional thought and encourage calculated risks that could yield significant advancements.
+By steering the committee toward modern technologies and forward-thinking solutions, a strong leader can transform the LIS system selection process, resulting not only in the adoption of more powerful laboratory information system software but also in a strategic move that positions the organization at the forefront of technological progress.

 Step 3: Develop LIS System Selection Criteria